Click -> Trailer

 President of Good Government Coalition of New Jersey Yael Niv explains that a voter makes decisions favoring the County Line of candidates who all appear on the Ballot as they give a false sense of a “a team” when associated in solid alignment.
 As a voter in New Jersey, she sees the Ballot made to favor County Line candidates is intentionally designed to sway voters for the Weight of the Line.

 Public Policy Professor Julia Rubin at Rutgers demonstrates a candidate’s name place on the “County Line” or primary column increases each County Line candidate’s chance of winning the Primary election by a margin of 38 points.
-Her research shows that over 1,150 candidates since 2009 have lost their races when not on the County Line, while only 3 lost while on the County Line.
+Her research shows that 1,151 incumbent candidates since 2009 have lost their races around the country, while only 3 incumbent candidates in 20 years have lost their races in New Jersey—which, speaks to the power of the County Line.
 Being on the County Line is a slam dunk for winning the primary election.

 Hector desires fairness and justice in the election process.
 Hector has an axe to grind from his loss due to the County Line, and he follows a lawsuit challenging the County Line system, which alleges that the State puts a “thumb on the scale” by placing candidates like Hector in an unfavorable ballot position.
 Hector hopes the lawsuit will dismantle the nearly 100-year old political machine system that he sees as unjustly favoring the powerfully connected incumbents to maintain the power of the status quo.